save-nix-together/open-letter/content/posts/letter.md

 The need for reform in terms of listening to the community and making the community safe is existential, or you will not have a community anymore.
 You may have two, or zero, depending on how you count.
 The community needs to see visible evidence that change is being worked on with committment and dedication.

 The signatories of this document intend to switch to, as well as actively support, any fork efforts for the entire Nix community unless something significantly changes soon.
-If there is no satisfying progress in action on Eelco's resignation from positions of authority in all parts of the Nix project by **Wednesday May 1, 2024**, we intend to publish this document as an open letter, alongside any responses.
+If there is no satisfying progress in action on Eelco's resignation from positions of authority in all parts of the Nix project by **Wednesday May 1, 2024**, we intend to ensure this letter to reaches a wide audience.

 It is now up to you to commit to changing.